GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ### How long will hints specified via the `Accept-CH` header be sent?

-Hints specified via the `Accept-CH` header will be sent for the duration of the browser session or until a different set of hints are specified.
+Hints specified via the `Accept-CH` header will be sent for the duration of the browser session or until a different set of hints is specified.

 ### Does UA-CH work with HTTP/2 and HTTP/3?